-The idea that men and women may respond differently to feedback on their performance is consistent with a recent empirical literature.
-Women have been found to be less likely than men to continue in STEM and economics majors in response to poor grades (Katz et al., 2006; Rask and Tiefenthaler, 2008; Kugler et al., 2021; Astorne-Figari and Speer, 2019), less likely to participate again in prestigious math exams, math olympiads, Rubik's Cube competitions, or college entry exams after scoring low previously (Ellison and Swanson, 2018; Franco, 2018; Buser and Yuan, 2019; Fang et al., 2021; Kang et al., 2021), less likely to submit an article to the largest economics conference in Brazil following a previous rejection (Pereda et al., 2020), and less likely to re-run for office after barely losing an election (Wasserman, 2021).
-In the field, gender differences in persistence may be easier detectable in response to negative feedback (when many people drop out of a career trajectory), however it is also conceivable that positive feedback has a more encouraging effect on men to persist than on women.
+The idea that men are more likely to persist in response to feedback than equally performing women is consistent with a recent empirical literature.
+Women have been found to be less likely than men to continue in STEM and economics majors in response to poor grades (Katz et al., 2006; Rask and Tiefenthaler, 2008; Kugler et al., 2021; Astorne-Figari and Speer, 2019), less likely to participate again in prestigious math exams, math olympiads, Rubik's Cube competitions, or college entry exams after scoring low previously (Ellison and Swanson, 2018; Franco, 2018; Buser and Yuan, 2019; Fang et al., 2021; Kang et al., 2021), less likely to submit an article to the largest economics conference in Brazil following a previous rejection (Pereda et al., 2020), and less likely to re-run for office after barely losing an election (Wasserman, 2021).2 In the field, gender differences in persistence may be easier detectable in response to negative feedback (when many people drop out of a career trajectory), however it is also conceivable that positive feedback has a more encouraging effect on men to persist than on women.
 To better understand the effect of feedback on persistence, studying both positive and negative feedback is relevant.

 The experiment at hand was designed to accomplish two goals.
-The first goal is to create a setting that captures the essential features of the decision of interest: a choice between persisting or dropping out of an environment that involves feedback and rewards high performance.
-Importantly, this feedback should be ego-relevant in the sense that people may care about feedback beyond it being instrumental to their choices - a natural feature of many stratified career paths.
-The second goal of the experimental design is to explore what channels are driving this gender gap in persistence.
+The first goal is to create a setting that captures the essential features of the decision of interest: a choice between persisting or dropping out of an environment that involves feedback and rewards solely high performance.
+Importantly, this feedback should be ego-relevant in the sense that people may care about feedback beyond it being instrumental to their choices - a natural feature of many stratified professions.
+The second goal of the experimental design is to explore the mechanisms behind this gender gap in persistence - focusing on the role of beliefs, preferences for additional feedback, and risk preferences.

 In the Baseline treatment, subjects are asked to perform a challenging and ego-relevant task (an IQ test), which they can either pass or fail.
-Then they receive feedback - an informative signal about their past performance that is either positive or negative.
+Then they receive feedback; an informative signal about their past performance that is either positive or negative.
 To explore the effect of positive versus negative feedback across the performance distribution, this feedback is randomized conditional on having passed or failed, and of known accuracy.
-Subjects then face two options: If they continue, they get additional feedback (i.e., they learn if they really passed the first IQ test), take a second IQ test (henceforth labelled the "future IQ test"), and receive a high bonus payment if they pass the future IQ test, but nothing otherwise.
-Alternatively, if they quit, they get no additional feedback, complete an easy test, and receive a fixed payment that does not depend on their performance.
-Note that competition is shut down in this setting, which ensures that a potential gender gap in persistence does not reflect the well-studied gender differences in competitiveness (e.g., see the seminal work of Niederle and Vesterlund, 2007).
+Subjects then face two options: If they continue, they get additional feedback (i.e., they learn if they really passed or failed the first IQ test), have to take a second IQ test (henceforth labelled the "future IQ test"), and receive a high bonus payment if they pass the future IQ test, but nothing otherwise.
+Alternatively, if they quit, they get no additional feedback, complete an easy test, and receive a fixed minimum payment that does not depend on their performance.
+Since neither the compensation nor the feedback provided depend on the performance of other participants, a potential gender gap in persistence in this setting therefore does not reflect the well-studied gender differences in the willingness to compete (e.g., see the seminal work of Niederle and Vesterlund, 2007).

-&lt;sup>2In contrast, Thomsen (2018) and Bernhard and de Benedictis-Kessner (2021) do not find gender differences in politician persistence following election losses.
+2In contrast, Thomsen (2018) and Bernhard and de Benedictis-Kessner (2021) do not find gender differences in politician persistence following election losses.